Skip to main content

 Dex

 6. Dex authenticates users to PaletteAI through SSO.
 You can configure Dex to connect to an upstream OIDC provider or to a local user database.
-In this guide, you will configure Dex to connect to an upstream OIDC provider.
+In this guide, you configure Dex to connect to an upstream OIDC provider.
 If you want to configure an OIDC provider later, you can do so; however, Dex still requires basic configuration.

 dex: